 As a UW student, you will be part of a vibrant community, challenged and supported by your fellow learners, as well as instructors.
 Our students and alumni consistently point to the value of the global professional network they develop through our programs, built through teamwork, challenges, and projects, and lasting a lifetime.

-- Program Director: Heather Smith, BS, MS, PMP
+- Program Director: Heather Smith, MS, PMP

 - Joe Barich

 - Shawn Belling, MS, PMI-ACP, PMP, CSP, S@S